Meet Markus Szwarcbard

 First, understand that endogamy makes it difficult to analyze down to 20 cM, a level possible with my mother’s DNA.
 In this case, 40 cM represents a reasonable lower level.
 This means that you cannot go back as far into time.
 That’s OK.
-Corresponding written records from the Pale of Settlement can be hard to find.
-Without some form of written confirmation, the DNA results lack true meaning.
+Corresponding written records from Russia’s Pale of Settlement can be hard to find.
+Without some form of written confirmation, the DNA results tend to lack true meaning.

 Here’s how the analysis proceeded.
 I first took the matches from MJ’s father ranging from 309 to 40 cM, and formed them into a cluster chart (matches listed on both horizontal and vertical axes).
 Using Pro Tools, I then recorded the amount of DNA everyone shares.
 The initial diagrams still looked like a mess of endogamy.
 However, you can see that some people are very related to each other.
 For example, n5clt shares 898 cM with WS, but only 20 cM with KP.
 If you reorder those individuals who are very related, and remove all the shared matches that are under 40 cM, you can find five distinct clusters.
 For reference, I also did the same analysis for my DNA.
 Arranging the clusters involves some art, so it is possible to place matches into the wrong cluster.
 However, as you will see, it appears to work pretty well.

 You now need to identify at least one match in every cluster using traditional genealogy techniques.
-Most helpful is a published tree.
+Most helpful is a user’s published tree.
 Sometimes, a user name is all you need.
 I also message users who hide their results, although response rates tend to be low.
-Always best to combine more matches with really solid evidence.
+Always best to find more matches with really solid evidence.

 Clusters MJ1 and RNS1 represents common ancestors Max and Anna (Bloom) Schwartz.
 I know MP and WS from my traditional research.
 They are the closest relation to MJ, and therefore have the largest amount of shared DNA with her.